KKKConnie/LLM-familiarity/README.md

 > **Note on API Updates**: Given the rapid iteration of LLM services, we strongly recommend consulting the official API documentation for the latest interface specifications and parameter support prior to reproduction.

-## Extending the Framework
+## 🚀Extending the Framework

 This methodology is not limited to Simplified Chinese familiarity norms.
 We encourage researchers to extend this framework to other languages, models, and psycholinguistic variables.

 ### General Suggestions
-* **Cross-Language & Model Extension**: Researchers are advised to first check if the target model's training corpus sufficiently covers the target language. **We suggest conducting pilot tests (see Section 3.3)** to calibrate prompts and parameters before full-scale generation.
+* **Cross-Language & Model Extension**: Researchers are advised to first check if the target model's training corpus sufficiently covers the target language.
+We suggest conducting pilot tests to calibrate prompts and parameters before full-scale generation.
 * **Cross-Variable Extension**: It is important to assess whether the target psycholinguistic variable is suitable for LLM-based estimation.
 Suitable variables typically possess:
-    1. Clear, operational definitions in natural language.
+    * Clear, operational definitions in natural language.
-    2. Established human norms in existing literature to facilitate alignment and validation (e.g., Age of Acquisition, Concreteness, Imageability).
+    * Established human norms in existing literature to facilitate alignment and validation (e.g., Age of Acquisition, Concreteness, Imageability).

 ### Prompt Design
 Based on our observations, the following components may contribute to more effective prompt engineering: